 - MRP was presented in an experiential workshop at the 2015 Illinois Drug and Alcohol Dependency Association (IADDA) Conference.

-- Becca Ferguson is a guest lecturer on addiction and recovery at the University of Illinois, Urbana/Champaign.
+- Rebecca is a guest lecturer on addiction and recovery at the University of Illinois, Urbana/Champaign.

 For more information, please go to “Mindful Recovery Practices“, under the “MAT Specialties” sidebar on the right side of the website.

 Mindful Labyrinth Walks and “Walking with Intention” Mindful Walking Practices